json-api/json-api/format/index.md

 If an extension is used to form a particular request or response document, then it **MUST** be specified by including its name in the `ext` media type parameter with the `Content-Type` header.
-The `ext` media type parameter **MUST NOT** include more than one extension name.
+The value of the `ext` media type parameter **MUST** be formatted in the same way as the value of `supported-ext` media type parameter and **MUST** be limited to a subset of extensions listed in `supported-ext`.

-For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=jsonpatch; supported-ext=bulk,jsonpatch` indicates that the document is formatted according to the "jsonpatch" extension.
+For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=ext1,ext2; supported-ext=ext1,ext2,ext3` indicates that the document is formatted according to the extensions "ext1" and "ext2".

 Clients **MAY** request a particular media type extension by including its name in the `ext` media type parameter with the `Accept` header.
-Servers that do not support a requested extension **MUST** return a `406 Not Acceptable` status code.
+Servers that do not support requested extensions or requested combination of extensions **MUST** return a `406 Not Acceptable` status code.

 If the media type in the `Accept` header is supported by a server but the media type in the `Content-Type` header is unsupported, the server